Aztreonam (By breathing)

 How to Use This Medicine

-- Your doctor will tell you how much of this medicine to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to.
-You should space the doses at least 4 hours apart.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
+Space the doses at least 4 hours apart.

-- Your doctor may give you or your child medicines to use before the aztreonam inhalation liquid.
+- Your doctor may give you medicines to use before the aztreonam inhalation liquid.
 Carefully follow your doctor's instructions about how to use your medicines.
 Aztreonam inhalation will work better if you use all of your medicines in the right order.

 - This medicine comes as a powder that needs to be mixed with a liquid before it is given.